The Car Making a Left Turn Is Not Always Liable for an Accident

 Driving in California can be challenging, especially when you must navigate through and around busy intersections.
 Most people would agree that, as a rule, left-hand turns are more complicated than other types of turns.
 Making a left turn at a light without a left turn arrow can be especially difficult, and in fact, such turns lead to a large number of automobile accidents.

 A study from the National Highway Traffic Safety Association (NHTSA) shows that turning left is one of the primary causes of automobile collisions.
-61 percent of crashes that occur while turning or crossing an intersection involve left turns, as opposed to just 3.1 percent that involve right turns.
+Sixty-one percent of crashes that occur while turning or crossing an intersection involve left turns, as opposed to just over three percent that involve right turns.

 When it comes to accidents that involve left-hand turns, many people believe that the driver who makes the left turn is always at fault for the accident.
-However, as discussed below, this is not always the case.
+However, this is not always the case.

 The Left-Hand Turn Is a Highly Dangerous Maneuver